golang/website/go.dev/content/solutions/paypal/index.md

 As PayPal continues to modernize their software-defined networking (SDN) infrastructure with Go, they are seeing performance benefits in addition to more maintainable code.
 For example, Go now powers routers, load balances, and an increasing number of production systems.

-{{% backgroundQuote author="Bala Natarajan" title="Sr. Director of Engineering" %}}
+{{backgroundquote `
+  author: Bala Natarajan
+  title: Sr. Director of Engineering
+  quote: |
     In our tightly managed environments where we run Go code, we have seen a CPU reduction of approximately ten percent with cleaner and maintainable code.
-{{% /backgroundQuote %}}
+`}}

 ## Go increases developer productivity